ai4os/DEEPaaS/doc/source/cli/deepaas-predict.rst

 Options
 =======

-.. option:: --input_file INPUT_FILE, -i INPUT_FILE
+.. option:: --input-file INPUT_FILE, -i INPUT_FILE

    Set local input file to predict.
 This option is required.

-.. option:: --content_type CONTENT_TYPE, -c CONTENT_TYPE
+.. option:: --content-type CONTENT_TYPE, -c CONTENT_TYPE

    Especify the content type of the output file.
-The available options are (image/png, application/json (by default), application/zip).
+The selected option must be available in the model used.
+   (by default application/json).

+.. option:: --model-name CONTENT_TYPE, -c CONTENT_TYPE

+   Add the name of the model from which you want to obtain the prediction.
+   If there are multiple models installed and youd don't specify the name of the one you want to use the program will fail.
+   If there is only one model installed, that will be used to make the prediction.

 .. option:: --output OUTPUT_DIR, -o OUTPUT_DIR

    Save the result to a local file.
 This option is required.